 Il-Yeol Song, College of Computing & Informatics, Drexel University, PA, USA.
 E-mail: songiy@drexel.edu

-We welcome you to the special issue for the best papers presented at the 16th ACM Data Warehousing and OLAP Workshop 2013 (ACM DOLAP) in Burlingame, CA, USA.
+We welcome you to the special issue featuring the best papers presented at the 16th ACM Data Warehousing and OLAP Workshop 2013 (ACM DOLAP) in Burlingame, CA, USA.
 DOLAP continues its tradition of being a high quality forum where both researchers and practitioners in data warehousing and On-Line Analytical Processing (OLAP) share their findings on theoretical foundations, current database design methods, new trends and practical experiences.
 In recent years, research in these areas has addressed many topics, covering all phases of the life cycle of data warehousing applications (user requirements, conceptual phase, ETL, logical phase, deployment phase, physical design, exploitation).
 However, the successful use of data warehousing and OLAP technologies within organizations has brought up new requirements and research issues, in particular to cope with non-traditional application domains, such as text, blogs, tweets, etc.

 The DOLAP 2013 call for papers attracted 26 submissions.
 After careful review and discussion, the program committee accepted 7 full papers and 6 short papers.
 Out of the 7 full papers, we selected 5 papers to be invited for the special issue in the Information Systems journal.
-After a second round of reviews we finally accepted all these papers, which attest the quality of DOLAP papers.
-Needless to say, these 5 papers represent innovative and high-quality research.
-We congratulate the authors of these 5 papers and thank all authors who submitted articles to DOLAP.
+After a second round of reviews we finally accepted all these papers, which attest to the quality of DOLAP papers.

-In general, research papers presented at DOLAP 2013 show data warehousing in now a mature and well-established computer science field, but still with many important research issues.
+In general, research papers presented at DOLAP 2013 show data warehousing is now a mature and well-established computer science field, but still with many important research issues.
 ETL and modelling aspects remain challenging given the ever-changing nature of databases, both in structure and in size.
 New applications, faster hardware and the Internet are making data warehousing technology evolve even further.
 Thus we expect research on data warehousing and OLAP to remain active in the future.

-The paper titled "Clustering binary Cube Dimensions to Compute Relaxed Group by Aggregations" by Carlos Garcia-Alvarado and Carlos Ordonez, proposes to replace a GROUP BY with several cube dimensions with another GROUP BY clause, but grouping by a cluster identifier, corresponding to groups of similar fact table records.
+The paper titled "Clustering binary Cube Dimensions to Compute Relaxed Group by Aggregations" by Carlos Garcia-Alvarado and Carlos Ordonez, proposes to replace a GROUP BY with several cube dimensions with another GROUP BY clause, by grouping by a cluster identifier, corresponding to groups of similar fact table records.
 Such aggregation is useful when the cardinality of the output table is large or when the cube has high dimensionality.
-A key difference is that a traditional SQL grouping is based on the equality of tuples, whereas a cluster-based grouping is based on a similarity measure.
+A key innovation is that a traditional SQL grouping is based on the equality of tuples, whereas a cluster-based grouping is based on a similarity measure.
 The authors propose a fast incremental window-based k-means algorithm that allows the end user to provide the number of cluster k as an input parameter, effectively controlling the output table size.
-The paper provides an interesting experimental evaluation showing their clustering approach produces a more succinct summary than traditional cube queries.
+The paper provides an experimental evaluation showing that their clustering approach produces a more succinct summary than traditional cube queries.
 Moreover, since clustering is done fast, queries remain interactive.